 Humans make mistakes - that’s why we write tests for our code.
-Automatically running tests or other checks when committing code is a useful way to catch mistakes and prevent committing bad code.
-Git provides many different hooks that can be used to automatically run such checks: there’s a good introduction at https://githooks.com/ with links to many different tools for configuring and managing Git hooks.
-Originally I decided not to use them because the hooks they provide weren’t useful to me, but recently I checked out https://pre-commit.com/ again and there are many more hooks available so I have migrated to that.
+Automatically running tests or other checks when committing code is a useful way to catch mistakes and prevent committing bad code, and Git provides many different hooks that can be used to automatically run such checks.
+Initially I wrote hooks as shell scripts, but recently I checked out https://pre-commit.com/ and it both makes overall management easy and provides many hooks, so I have migrated to that.

 There are many packaged hooks available; I’ve used those for complex checks, but for simpler checks I’ve found it easier to just write a hook config, e.g. running shellcheck requires just 5 lines of config.
 My bin directory has the most checks because it has the biggest mix of code.